-A mixture of public amenity space, nature conservation and practical horticulture on a 15.5 acre rural site sitting on top of a hill in Dumbarton.
-Used by a wide range of groups, such as schools, women's groups, people in recovery, after-school groups, Community Payback Order groups; training in practical horticulture and in countryside management, as well as fun activities in school holidays and opportunities for longer-term volunteering.
-Our wee bit of the planet, being managed to be as good as possible for people and for nature.
-Community orchard, community growing spaces, woodland, wildflower/pollinator meadow, hedgerows, lovely views and fresh air.
+We are a community horticulture and conservation charity on 15 acres at the top of a hill in Dumbarton West.
+The majority of the site is public greenspace and open 365 days a year.
+We work with a wide range of individuals and groups, such as schools, women's groups, people in recovery, after-school groups, Community Payback Order groups; and provide learning opportunities in practical horticulture and in countryside management, as well as fun activities in school holidays, opportunities for longer-term volunteering and a number of public events each year.
+Our wee bit of the planet is being managed to be as good as possible for people and for nature.
+We have established a community orchard, community growing spaces, and are managing the woodland, wildflower/pollinator meadows, hedgerows, and ponds to be as good for biodiversity as possible.
+It's worth a visit to stretch your legs and enjoy lovely views and fresh air.

 Donate to this charity